camunda/camunda/docs/src/getting-started/deploy-a-workflow.md

 Elasticsearch is also what Camunda Operate uses to store data, so to run Operate, you need to enable the Elasticsearch exporter in Zeebe and run an instance of Elasticsearch.
 In this section and the next section of the tutorial, we'll use Operate to visualize what's going on in Zeebe with each step we take.

+If you are using Docker and [zeebe-docker-compose](https://github.com/zeebe-io/zeebe-docker-compose) then follow the instructions in the README file in the `operate` directory of that repository to start Zeebe and Operate.
+Once you have done that, skip the following section, and continue from "Check the status of the broker".

+If you are using individual components, then you will need to manually configure and start components.

+## Manually configure and start Zeebe and Operate

+_These instructions are for using separate components, and are not necessary when using Docker._

 First, open the `zeebe.cfg.toml` file (in the `conf` directory of the Zeebe broker) and enable the Zeebe Elasticsearch exporter.

 Note that you need to un-comment _only_ these three lines to enable the exporter: